 Whatever the opponents of a seventh hockey franchise might say, there's one thing they can't refute: there are certainly enough hockey players in Canada to fill such a team.
 A large percentage of Canadians play hockey.
 Many play on backyard rinks or frozen ponds, but more partake on the smooth ice inside their local arenas.
 This article should give you an idea of what local arenas mean to Canadian hockey fans.

 Local arenas are more than just a place for kids to play hockey.
 Once funded and built, they become a hub of the community.
-Many residents are at the arena at the break of dawn, hot coffee in hand, for their kids' practice, but there are many other times during and post season where people gather here for town activities and events.
-One of the many reasons you see so many local businesses advertising on the boards around the rink (like LeasideDentist.ca.)
+Many residents are at the arena at the break of dawn, hot coffee in hand, for their kids' practice, but there are many other times during and post season where people gather here for town activities and events -- one of the many reasons you see so many local businesses advertising on the boards around the rink (as Fiesta Rentals does.)

 It's not only the local community members that gather to watch youngsters play in their junior league games, however.
 Games at the local arena are also perfect venues for scouts from universities and professional teams of all levels to come and see new talent.
 A teenage boy living in Toronto for example, may not achieve his dream of playing in the NHL just by playing league games at a local arena, but he may catch the eye of a junior pro team manager or of a recruiter for one of the many European hockey leagues.